tinamayswinkels/bodylab-bali/_posts/2018-12-01-botox-in-bali.md

 What is Botox injection procedure about?

 The procedure consists in dilution of Botox in saline and injection directly into muscular tissue.
-When the substance gets there it blocks nerve impulses which your brain sends to these muscles. &nbsp;Therefore, the muscle activity, being the main reason for wrinkles to appear, is reduced and the skin looks much smoother.
+When the substance gets there it blocks nerve impulses which your brain sends to these muscles.
+Therefore, the muscle activity, being the main reason for wrinkles to appear, is reduced and the skin looks much smoother.
 You see, it is not an easy task for the skin to wrinkle without a muscle responsible for this process.
 The whole procedure might take around 30 minutes.

 When will you see the results?